Get

 Can Food Aggression Be Reversed?

 Training your dog out of this behavior is possible, but the longer it goes on, the harder it will be to correct.
-As soon as you notice signs of food aggression or resource guarding in your dog’s behavior, reach out to your vet and trainer to find ways to minimize and correct the behavior.
+As soon as you notice signs of food aggression or resource guarding in your dog’s behavior, reach out to a vet and trainer to find ways to minimize and correct the behavior.

 Can I Take Away My Puppy’s Bowl?